subgraph/usblockout/README.md

 This program provides a way to toggle Grsecurity Deny New USB feature with the state of a user session.
 That is, it will automatically enable the feature when the screen is locked or the session exits, and vice versa.

+It consists of a privileged daemon that exposes itself on the dbus system bus;
+and a client daemon which runs in the user session via xdg-autostart, and relays the session screen lock events on the system bus.

 The client utility also allows the user to enable or disable the feature manually by calling:

 	usblockout --[enable|disable]